Golden Child (band): 2017: W Project, 2017 Woollim Pick and debut with Gol-cha!

-2018: Reorganization as ten members, Miracle, Goldenness, and Wish
+2018: Reorganization as ten members, Miracle, Goldenness and Wish

 On January 6, 2018, it was announced that Jaeseok had left the group due to health issues.
 The remaining ten members continued as a group and released their second EP, Miracle, on January 29.
 The EP contains six tracks including the title track "It's U".
 Their comeback showcase was held at the Blue Square iMarket Hall on the same day as the album's release.
 They continue the promotions with the release of the music video for "Lady" from their second EP.
 On April 13, they officially finished their three-month promotions.

-On May 22, Golden Child held their first fanmeeting Golden Day to celebrate their first debut anniversary in Seoul, South Korea.
+On May 22, Golden Child held their first fanmeeting Golden Day to celebrate their debut anniversary in Seoul, South Korea.
 They also held Japanese fanmeeting in Nagoya and Tokyo on May 24 and May 25 respectively.
 On June 24, Golden Child performed at KCON NY 2018.
 On 11 August, Golden Child performed as the line-up for KCON LA 2018.
 Continuously, they confirmed their line-up for the first ever KCON Thailand on September 29, 2018.

-On May 4, Golden Child announced their official fanclub name 'Goldenness', followed by the release of their first single album Goldenness on July 4, which contains three tracks including the lead single "Let Me".
+On May 4, Their official fanclub was announced with the name 'Goldenness', following with the release of their first single album Goldenness on July 4, which contained three tracks including the lead single "Let Me".

 At the Fanclub Inauguration Ceremony named 'Golden Child Cheerful Geumdong Time' on 14 October, they surprised their fans by announcing their comeback.
 On October 24, Golden Child released their 3rd EP WISH with more mature image.
 The EP had 7 tracks including the title track "Genie".